TomasWilliam/TomasWilliam/README.md

 ## Installation

 1. Ensure that you have the required components.
-2. Download Anchor either from [here](http://anchorcms.com/download), by cloning this Github repo or by running:
+2. Cloning this Github repo or by running:
 ```
 composer create-project anchorcms/anchor-cms anchor
 ```